cvzoya/visimportance/README.md

 }
 ```

-This code is written in Python 2.7 using the [Caffe library](http://caffe.berkeleyvision.org/).
+This code is written in Python 2.7 using the [Caffe library](http://caffe.berkeleyvision.org/), and is based on [code for semantic segmentation](https://github.com/shelhamer/fcn.berkeleyvision.org).

 About our models:
 ------